 In the circa 1870 picture to the right, Cree chief Poundmaker's wife wore a similar neck piece, earrings, and braids.
 The background Cree passage in Tâniwêhâ is from an excerpt of Little Red Riding Hood, translated into Cree writing by religious missionaries bent on replacing First Nations people's traditional folklore.
 I included the dream catcher as a symbole that First Nation's dreams can't be crushed.

-Facemount: Acrylic on Slickrock Metallic Paper with integrated hanging mechanism.
+Facemount: Acrylic and Slickrock Metallic Paper with integrated hanging mechanism.

 16 X 20 Inches....$565

 24 X 36 Inches....$1,285

 30 X 40 Inches....$1,585